Why Take Progesterone at Night: 2026 Timing Guide

-Timing depends on your specific condition: fertility, menopause, or hormone therapy
+Timing depends on your specific condition, whether that is fertility support, menopause management, or hormone therapy.

 Many women struggle with progesterone side effects like drowsiness, mood changes, and digestive issues simply because they're taking it at the wrong time of day.
 The good news is that with proper timing, you can maximize progesterone's benefits while minimizing unwanted effects.
 Whether you're using progesterone for fertility support, menopause relief, or hormonal balance, Doctronic can help you optimize your treatment plan through personalized consultations.